Nuvido/Quest2_Research/BMBF.md

 ## Analysing the Code
-BMBF Uses DLL files coded in XAMARIAN using the tool https://github.com/talshimoni/mono_unbundle we are able to unpack them and  use DNSPY to analyze them.
+BMBF Uses DLL files coded in XAMARIAN we  an XAMARIAN unpacking tool then we are able to unpack them, then we use DNSPY to analyze them.
 The following is infromation found within those DLL files.

 ## BMBF.dll
 The BMBF.dll contains the Main Activity, Logging tools and Feed config, the follwoing files below where found in the file.